 Being able to track progress is an important part of your corporate training strategy.
 Otherwise, how will you know how your teams are performing?

-LMS software allows you to easily monitor who is taking online training courses, who has completed them, who has earned certificates, and who might need additional support.
+Intranet training software allows you to easily monitor who is taking online training courses, who has completed them, who has earned certificates, and who might need additional support.
 You can pre-schedule progress reports automatically, or run them on the fly, according to your needs.

 4. Simplify course scheduling

-Corporate training is important, that much is clear.
+Good intranet training is important, that much is clear.
 Upskilling enables teams to work more effectively, and it also ensures that your organisation is being supported by knowledgeable staff.

 However, training should not come at the detriment of the day-to-day running of your business.
 Using automated course scheduling and a live calendar system can help you create a balanced approach, where you can arrange courses and training in advance, send reminders, and reschedule tasks as necessary.